lizwoelfel/GettingAndCleaningData/README.md

 #Submitted in this repo are:
         1. R Script for performing the analysis (run_analysis.R)
         2. A Code book that provides more detail on the script (CodeBook.md)
-        3. The output from the script which is a tidy data set (tidy.data.csv)
+        3. The output from the script which is a tidy data set (tidy.data.txt)

 #Before running the R script, you must:
         Download the zip file from